LuanaMayumi/LuanaMayumi/README.md

-## Hi there,
+## ✨  Hi there,
-I'm Luana Mayumi, 31.
+I'm Luana Mayumi, 31 and I'm always trying to get out of my confort zone.
-And today I'm living in São Paulo 👋
+I believe that from this we can discover the best of ourselves.

-#### ✨ I’m currently learning JavaScript and others languages to start working on Technology's field as a web developer.
+#### I’m currently learning JavaScript and others languages to start working in the Technology field as a web developer and I hope to be able to use my strong skills to achieve my personal and professional growth. 🍃

 <!--
 **LuanaMayumi/LuanaMayumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.